zephyrproject-rtos/zephyr/samples/philosophers/README.txt

 Description:

 An implementation of a solution to the Dining Philosophers problem (a classic multi-thread synchronization problem).
-This particular implementation demonstrates the usage of nanokernel semaphores and timers from multiple (6) fibers.

 The philosopher always tries to get the lowest fork first (f1 then f2).
 When done, he will give back the forks in the reverse order (f2 then f1).
 If he